83y/play_mixed_audio/README.md

 # play_mixed_audio
-Build this yourself or download the .exe at TBA
+Build this yourself or download the .exe at https://varietal.gumroad.com/l/83y

 **Instruction's with using .py:**